 Read more: Deep Learning vs. Machine Learning

 Autonomous vehicles are already on our roadways.
-Deep learning algorithms help determine whether the object on the road is a paper sack, another vehicle, or a child and react accordingly.
+Deep learning algorithms help determine whether there are other cars, debris, or humans around and react accordingly.

-Chatbots have gained popularity and appear on many websites used every day.
-Chatbots powered by deep learning can increasingly respond intelligently to an ever-increasing number of questions.
+Deep learning chatbots designed to mimic human intelligence (like Chat-GPT) have gained recent popularity due to their ability to respond to natural-language questions quickly and often accurately.
 The deeper the data pool from which deep learning occurs, the more rapidly deep learning can produce the desired results.

 Facial recognition plays an essential role in everything from tagging people on social media to crucial security measures.
 Deep learning allows algorithms to function accurately despite cosmetic changes such as hairstyles, beards, or poor lighting.

 The human genome consists of approximately three billion DNA base pairs of chromosomes.
-Machine learning is helping scientists, and medical professionals create personalized medicines, diagnose tumors, and is undergoing research and utilization for other pharmaceutical and medical purposes.
+Machine learning is helping scientists and other medical professionals to create personalized medicines, and diagnose tumors, and is undergoing research and utilization for other pharmaceutical and medical purposes.

 Physics